rgrunber/rgrunber.github.io/_posts/2023-09-18-talk-to-language-server.md

 	at java.base/java.util.concurrent.ThreadPoolExecutor$Worker.run(ThreadPoolExecutor.java:635)
 	at java.base/java.lang.Thread.run(Thread.java:833)
 ```

+**Update 2024-06-11:** You can avoid all of this null termination business simply by running `stty -icanon` (disable canonical input mode) in your terminal.
+This also has the added benefit of removing buffered input, which can affect commands like `didOpen` that send entire files over.

 So putting all of this together, here is the full interaction from the client-side :